 Phil has been part of the furry community for over 25 years.
 Since furry has become more mainstream, he felt it was time to tell the story of its unique influence on modern culture.
 Furries have had a huge impact on modern culture since the 70’s but very few people know the full story.
 He’s a space systems architect, enjoys volunteering at furry events, and supports his wife Ash in the film industry.

 Fox and Pepper have performed worldwide with concerts in Europe, Australia, Canada, Singapore, South America, Dubai, and the US.
 They debuted their first collaborative album in July of 2016 at the David L. Lawrence Convention Center in Pittsburgh.

 Fox Amoore | Iain Armour

 A pianist and composer from Scotland.
 He started playing the piano at age 5 and professionally at age 14.
-In the past 18 years, Lain composed two albums both with a live orchestra and choir at Abbey Road Studios.
+In the past 18 years, Iain composed two albums both with a live orchestra and choir at Abbey Road Studios.
 His album Come Find Me has sold over 5,000 cd, digital, and vinyl copies worldwide.
 He has had the pleasure of playing at the Cavern Club, has produced seven studio albums, and composed for Nintendo and Steam games.
-Lain completed his second album recording, The Dreamcatcher, mixed by Simon Rhodes at Abbey Road Studios in February 2017, which featured the world famous seventy piece Prague Philharmonic Orchestra and a 40 person choir from Eclipse Choir and Opus32.
+Iain completed his second album recording, The Dreamcatcher, mixed by Simon Rhodes at Abbey Road Studios in February 2017, which featured the world famous seventy piece Prague Philharmonic Orchestra and a 40 person choir from Eclipse Choir and Opus32.